-5.3.5 Test 4: Stable running and continuous power consumption
+5.3.5 Test 4: Stable running and energy consumption

-- Power: Continuous. - Step 1: After completing Test 3, remove the dummy evaporative load and load the appliance with simulated, pre-conditioned vaccine as described in Annex 1.
-Ensure that the water-pack freezing compartment (if present) is empty. - Step 2: Close the lid or door of the appliance and leave it to stabilize the internal temperatures between +2°C and +8°C and reach a state where the compressor or cooling circuit is cycling due to thermostat regulation. - Step 3: After temperature stabilization has been achieved, record temperatures every minute for 24 hours.
-During this period measure the energy consumption and determine the compressor or cooling circuit duty cycle.
+- Step 1: After completing Test 3, remove the dummy evaporative load and load the appliance with simulated, pre-conditioned vaccine as described in Annex 1..
+Ensure that the water-pack freezing compartment (if present) is empty. - Step 2: Close the lid or door of the appliance and leave it to stabilize the internal temperatures between +2°C and +8°C and reach a state where the cooling circuit is cycling due to thermostat regulation. - Step 3: After temperature stabilization has been achieved, record temperatures every minute for 24 hours.
+During this period measure the energy consumption and determine the cooling circuit duty cycle.
 Measure the duty cycle by timing from the end of one cycle to the end of a corresponding cycle approximately 24 hours later.
-Calculate the percentage 'on' time over this period.
-Measure electricity consumption over the same time scale and report as kWh/day.
+Calculate the percentage 'on' time over this period, graphically display on/off cycles and report electricity consumption over the same time scale as kWh/day.

-Acceptance criteria: Stabilized internal temperatures maintained between $+2^{\circ}$ C and $+8^{\circ}$ C in the vaccine storage compartment and below -3° C in the water-pack freezing compartment (if present).
-No standard set for power consumption but the figure will be reported.
+Acceptance criteria: Stabilized internal temperatures maintained between $+2^{\circ}C$ and $+8^{\circ}C$ in the vaccine storage compartment and below $-3^{\circ}C$ in the water-pack freezing compartment (if present).
+No standard set for energy consumption but the figure will be reported.